M-1956 load-carrying equipment: Complementary equipment

-United States Military Use
+United States military use

-The M-1956 Load-Bearing Equipment was originally adopted for use exclusively by the United States Army while the other services retained various combination of M1910-M1945 style equipment, and the Marine Corps developed its own 1961 pattern.
-During the Vietnam War however the Army's M-1956 and M1961 improvements came into use across the services and remained in widespread service with various independent components of the M1967 MLCE until being replaced by the All-purpose Lightweight Individual Carrying Equipment (ALICE), of a more practical nylon construction, officially beginning in 1974.
-Elements of M-1956 gear could still be found used in conjunction with ALICE gear as late as the 1990s, especially the Field Pack, for which ALICE offered no replacement, and the suspenders which some regard as more comfortable than those of the ALICE system.
+The M-1956 load-bearing equipment was originally adopted for use exclusively by the United States Army while the other services retained various combination of M1910-M1945 style equipment, and the Marine Corps developed its own 1961 pattern.
+During the Vietnam War however the Army's M-1956 and M1961 improvements came into use across the services and remained in widespread service with various independent components of the M1967 MLCE until being replaced by the all-purpose lightweight individual carrying equipment (ALICE), of a more practical nylon construction, officially beginning in 1974.
+Elements of M-1956 gear could still be found used in conjunction with ALICE gear as late as the 1990s, especially the field pack, for which ALICE offered no replacement, and the suspenders which some regard as more comfortable than those of the ALICE system.

-Foreign Use
+Foreign use

-Foreign use of the M-1956 equipment could (and can still) be found in nations to which the United States provided military assistance during its period of use, including the armies of the Republic of Vietnam (formerly), Khmer Republic (formerly), Kingdom of Laos (formerly), Republic of Korea (still actively), certain US-sponsored Latin American organizations, among many others.
+Foreign use of the M-1956 equipment could (and can still) be found in nations to which the United States provided military assistance during its period of use, including the armies of the Republic of Vietnam (formerly), Khmer Republic (formerly), Kingdom of Laos (formerly), Kingdom of Thailand (formerly), Republic of Korea (still actively), certain US-sponsored Latin American organizations, among many others.

+Australia and New Zealand also used M-1956.
+Initially, during the Vietnam War using it in combination with 37 and 44 pattern webbing, both of British origin, however eventually they both came up with their own larger designs of ammunition pouch, which are more closely based upon those used by the British Army on 58 pattern webbing.

-Performance and Replacement
+Performance and replacement

 The M-1956 LCE effectively equipped the United States Army during a period of changing weapons, and proved effective in its ability to be tailored to different missions and operational priorities.
 Its influence can be seen in the M1967 MLCE and ALICE equipment which replaced it.
 The primary downfall of the M-1956 equipment which led to its ultimate replacement was its canvas construction, which made it less durable, more absorbent, and heavier than nylon equipment.